勛圖厙

 Required Courses

-BIO 3345 Biostatistics OR MAT 2305 Introduction to Statistics OR PSY Statistical Methods for Social Science
+Biostatistics OR Introduction to Statistics OR Statistical Methods for Social Science

 Electives: (Select any of the following to total 6 hours)